samfish204/CSE465-Lab3/README.md

 Of course, they _wont be **easy** _ even if the correct solutions are short.

 1. The grader will run 'make check' to confirm that all checks are successful.
-2. The grader will look at `reverse-fold.scm` to make sure that the `reverse` is not used.
+2. The grader will look at `reverse-fold.scm` to make sure that the `reverse` builtin function is not used.
 3. The grader will look at `cube-all.scm` to make sure that `map` is used properly.
 4. The grader will look at `even-values.scm` to make sure that `filter` is used properly.